jwkirchenbauer/lm-watermarking/README.md

 - **(6/9/23)** Initial code release implementing the alternate watermark and detector variants in the new work.
 Files located in this subdirectory: [`watermark_reliability_release`](watermark_reliability_release).

 - **(9/23/23)** Update to the docs with recommendations on parameter settings.
 Extended implementation (recommended) available in `extended_watermark_processor.py`.

+- **(1/16/24)** ["On the Reliability of Watermarks for Large Language Models"](https://arxiv.org/abs/2306.04634) has been accepted for publication and will be presented at ICLR 2024 in Vienna, Austria!

 ---